katerd/srp/README.md

 Inside you will find the beginnings of a ground-breaking new RPG game.
 Unfortunately in the rush to get features completed the main
 RpgPlayer class is starting to turn into a hair-ball of responsibilities.

-We'll start by adding some more features to it to get it into a right mess, then we'll fix it up good.

 ## Getting started

 1. Clone.